RainMaker1707/SAT_in_python/README.md

 the club can have demands like this candidates have to be accept or this one have to be refused.

-The problem is NP resolvable but P complexity check, basicly if u propose a list of new members from the candidates list it is simple to check if this list fit at least one of each member demand.
+The problem is NP resolvable but P complexity check, basically if u propose a list of new members from the candidates list it is simple to check if this list fit at least one of each member demand.